7.2.5. Logit / Probit / Gompit

 Logit / Probit / Gompit can analyse data in two different formats:

-1) Binary (casewise) data where the dependent variable is a dichotomous variable (it consists of two values), and
+1) Binary (casewise) data where the dependent variable is a binary variable (it consists of two values), and

 2) Aggregated (grouped) data, where similar cases are collapsed into groups to generate two columns, one containing the number of responses the other the total number of subjects in the group.

-The following is an example for the first data type, where there is one dichotomous dependent variable and one independent variable:
+The following is an example for the first data type, where there is one binary dependent variable and one independent variable:

 Dependent |